 Most rooms are a standard configuration but the American Trade Hotel welcomes families.
 And if you don’t stay here, come to drink or dine instead.

-1 Great Place to Eat: The Fish Market in Casco Viejo
+1 Great Place to Eat in Panama City: The Fish Market in Casco Viejo